GoogleCloudPlatform/cloud-foundation-fabric/FABRIC-AND-CFT.md

    </td>
    <td>Thorough examples for individual modules, and end to end examples composing multiple modules covering a wide variety of use cases from foundations to solutions.
    </td>
-   <td>Examples for a module mostly focus on that individual module. \
- \
-Composition is often not shown in examples but in other modules built using smaller modules.
+   <td>Examples for a module mostly focus on that individual module.
+Composition is often not shown in examples but in larger modules built using smaller modules.
    </td>
   </tr>
   <tr>